CraftoryStudios/Website/README.md

 The code for the website is divided into two main branches the *MAIN (master)* branch and the *PAGES* branch.

-**Main** - This contains the editable sourcecode, this includes templates for each page, images and the main part the Markdown files which contain all of the infomation of each page.
+**Main** - This contains the editable sourcecode, this includes templates for each page, images and the main part the Markdown files which contain all of the information of each page.

 **Pages** - This contains the generated website based on the *Main* branch using Sitegen.
 This branch isn't editable and will only be pushed to on a successful build of the *Main* branch.